dmcclure40/3308_Project/README.md

 Requirement Number| Description | Size (hours)
 ---------|--------|-----------
-1.0 | As a developer, the arm uses a Lead motion tracking device for input | 4 2.0 | As a developer, Leap input should communicate with arm quickly | 5 3.0 | As a developer, the arm must have 3 joints | 2 4.0 | As a developer, the end must have a grabber / pincer| 2 5.0 | As a developer, the arm should be able to pick objects up | 7 6.0 | As a developer, the arm should be able to rotate on 3 axis | 6 7.0 | As a developer, each limb/joint can move individually | 5
-8.0 | As a developer, basic hand movements should translate to arm movements | 8
+1.0 | As a developer, the simulated arm uses a Lead motion tracking device for input | 4 2.0 | As a developer, Leap input should communicate with arm quickly | 5 3.0 | As a developer, the arm must have 3 points of movement (3 servo motors) | 2 4.0 | As a developer, the end must have a grabber / pincer| 2 5.0 | As a developer, the arm should be able to pick objects up | 7 6.0 | As a developer, the arm should be able to move in 3 axis | 6 7.0 | As a developer, each limb/joint can move individually | 5 8.0 | As a developer, basic hand movements should translate to arm movements | 8